imSaiPavan27/Business-Insights-360/README.md

 **Link to Live Interactive DashBoard**: [Power BI DashBoard](https://app.powerbi.com/view?r=eyJrIjoiYmEwOTNiNDYtMDcyZi00NWIxLThkNzYtNmQ3YWYyZDgzMTI1IiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)

+## Project Outcome
+By using this report, decisions can be made based on data, and it will help answer numerous "why" questions based on various situations.

 ## Important Techniques Learned
 - Getting started with Exploratory Data Analysis using SQL
 - Making connections between SQL and Power BI